 This course will provide participants with a deeper knowledge of how to deliver writing instruction more effectively.
-Participants will gain knowledge of the America's Choice writing standards, New York state writing standards, writing genres, components of writer's workshop, writing conferences, and how to analyze students' writing using rubrics.
-Participants will review and discuss strategies to help strengthen the workshop approach in the classroom.
+Participants will gain knowledge of a variety of evidence-based writing models, writing standards (including Common Core), writing genres, components of writer's workshop, writing conferences, and how to analyze students' writing using rubrics.
+Partici-pants will review and discuss strategies to help strengthen the workshop approach in the classroom.
 Writing standards will be defined clearly to help guide instruction as well as to communicate with parents and other educators the expectations of each grade level's writing program.